 - 750g pain au chocolat (I used 8)

 - Grease an oven dish or tin with butter.
 Beat the egg yolks, eggs and caster sugar until pale and creamy.
 Put the milk in a pan with vanilla seeds and bring just up to the boil (do not allow to boil).
 Pour the hot milk onto the eggs and stir well until combined.
 Strain through a sieve.

-- Melt 100g milk chocolate and 100g dark chocolate in seperate heatproof bowls over pans of simmering water.
-Chop the remaining chocolates, keeping them seperate.
+- Melt 100g white chocolate and 100g dark chocolate in separate heatproof bowls over pans of simmering water.
+Chop the remaining chocolates, keeping them separate.

 - Pour some milk mixture slowly over the pudding.
 Let it sink in for 2 minutes before pouring on more, reserving about 150ml.
 Cover the pudding and place in the fridge for 30 minutes.

 - Preheat the oven to 170c/gas3.
 Place the pudding dish into a roasting tin.
 Pour hot water halfway up the sides of the dish.
 Pour the remaining milk into the pudding and bake for 25 minutes – it should feel firm and set in the middle.
 If you see liquid, return to the oven.